Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Do you require a deposit?

-A: Absolutely.
-We require a $150 non-refundable deposit which is put towards the purchase of a puppy.
-It is very important that you call us for an interview, to find about availability and to make sure we are accepting deposits at the time of your interest.
+It is very important that you call us for an interview, to find out about availability and to make sure we are accepting deposits at the time of your interest.

-Your deposit MUST fill out our puppy application and submit with your deposit (or directly after) if your deposit was made via pay pal.
-Please do not send an application or deposit until after your telephone interview.
+You MUST fill out our puppy application and submit it with your mailed deposit, or directly after a deposit made via pay pal.

 Q: When can I expect to pick up my puppy?